 As a result of this redirection of resources, the following two CDs yielded Grammy nominations in the “Best Choral Performance” category with “Teach Me Thy Statutes” performed by the PaTRAM Institute Male Choir and “The Divine Liturgy of St. John Chrysostom” performed by the PaTRAM Institute Singers (a mixed choir).

-Live performances have been held over the past few years and following on a SRO performance by the Male Choir in Saratov in 2019, the trend will continue with planned live performances, of Rachmaninoff’s “All-Night Vigil”, while the Male Choir is recording this masterpiece, in Serbia in 2021.
+Live performances have been held over the past few years and following on a SRO performance by the Male Choir in Saratov in 2019, the trend will continue with live performances of Rachmaninoff’s “All-Night Vigil” in the Ukraine and a Concert Tour of the Synodal Masters in New York and Florida in 2022.

 The initial concept of providing scholarships to deserving conductor and singer candidates at live Academies and Master Classes yielded substantial results.
 To further promote our mission, today PaTRAM provides scholarships to individuals who have shown a dedicated commitment to the music of the Orthodox Church and are striving to improve their skills, strengthen their abilities and impact their local parishes and promote and foster Orthodox music in general.